GSA/search-gov-website/_admin-center/index.md

     - /manual/index.html
 ---

-This help manual follows the order of settings that are available in the [Search Admin Center](https://search.usa.gov/sites).
+This help manual follows the order of settings that are available to manage your search site in the [Admin Center](https://search.usa.gov/sites).

 Related resources: